mrward/mrward.github.com/source/_posts/2019-01-04-TaskRunnerExplorerInVisualStudioMac.markdown

 {% img /images/blog/TaskRunnerExplorerInVisualStudioMac/NpmUpdateRunCompleted.png 'NPM update completed' 'NPM update completed' %}

-A long running task, such as tcs watch, will run until the solution is closed, or the Stop button is clicked, on the right hand side of the Task Runner Explorer window.
+A long running task, such as tcs watch, will run until the solution is closed, or the Stop button, availalble on the right hand side of the Task Runner Explorer window, is clicked.

 ### Binding Tasks to IDE Events